RWANDA

 Pillar Online sales and transactions |

-Mozambique did not sign the United Nations Convention on the Use of Electronic Communications in International Contracts.
-However, it is reported that the legislation also includes substantive provisions of the convention.
+Gambia has not signed the United Nations (UN) Convention on the Use of Electronic Communications in International Contracts.

 Coverage Horizontal